by Martin Maenza

 Kestrel’s own rocky platform darted forward, heading on a collision course with Dove’s.
 The two slammed together with an explosive force.

 “Dove — no!” the Bumblebee cried out.

 Dove rose slowly from a smaller nearby rock.
 If I’d stayed there a second longer, I’d be dead, she thought.
 Even Kestrel couldn’t have survived that.
 She glanced around, but the debris in the air was fairly thick.
-The others were not in immediate sight.
+The others weren’t in immediate sight.

 “Worried about me, Dove?” a voice asked from over the rock’s edge.
 Two black-gloved hands appeared and hoisted Kestrel up.
 “Don’t be.
 Nothing can kill me!”

 Dove tried to move away, but Kestrel lunged forward and caught her foot.
 “You, on the other hand, can be killed, my dear,” he said.
-“You’re getting slow; plus, I am learning your moves.”
+“You’re getting slow; plus, I’m learning your moves.”
 He tossed her to the ground.
 “No one can save you now.”